qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 ## Hexagons applied to front end

-So in front end code, a number of concerns come together: user interface code, integration with the UI library or framework (or with the browser APIs if you go Frameworkless Front-End Developlment), validation & feedback logic, state management, user flow logic, backend API integration.
+So in front end code, a number of concerns come together: user interface code, integration with the UI library or framework (or with the browser APIs if you go [Frameworkless Front-End Development](https://github.com/Apress/frameworkless-front-end-development)), validation & feedback logic, state management, user flow logic, backend API integration.

 What if we looking at a front end component through a hexagonal lens?
 What is the domain, what are the ports, what are the adapters?